jpease/justinpease.com/_posts/2022-10-27-the-cto-will-need-to-fix-that.md

 So again, what's the big deal?
 Here's the five angles I'd consider.

 1. **Culture smell.**
-Consciously or not, and for varying reasons, some CTOs encourage this sense of dependence.
+Consciously or not, and for varying reasons (e.g. ego, insecurity), some CTOs encourage this sense of dependence.
 In other cases, people have decided they don't trust the staff in the Product/Engineering org.
 Or, as a final example, the staff in the Product/Engineering org feel unsupported to take on such challenges.
 Any of these scenarios indicate underlying culture issues.

-    [*Credit:* <a href="#MPS">MPS</a>]
+    [*Credits* <a href="#MPS">MPS</a> & <a href="#CJ">CJ</a>]
 &nbsp;

 2. **Business continuity.**